-For every three massive, two-floor, fluorescent-lit eateries in Koreatown, there is one restaurant like this.
-Small and outfitted in wood from floors to tables, it teems with mostly twentysomethings, either standing in a long, amorphous line or crammed elbow-to-elbow at tables; the scene is as raucous as its food is satisfying.
-The lively little dishes — cubes of tangy, spicy pickled turnip, for instance, and strips of chewy, sweet-dried catfish — that appear when you sit down are an auspicious beginning and suggest that any of the stews, noodles, and casseroles listed on the extensive menu will also make a fine meal.
-Most do: Seafood pancakes are crispy and laced with tender squid; gobdol bibimbap (a hodgepodge of rice, beef, and vegetables in a sizzling stone bowl) achieves a properly crunchy bottom.
+For every three massive, two-floor, fluorescent-lit eateries in Koreatown, there is one restaurant like this: small and wooden, it teems with mostly 20-somethings, either standing in a long, amorphous line or crammed elbow-to-elbow at tables.
+The scene is as raucous as its food is satisfying.
+The lively little dishes — cubes of tangy, spicy pickled turnip, for instance, or strips of chewy, sweet-dried catfish — that appear when you sit down are an auspicious beginning and suggest that any of the stews, noodles, and casseroles listed on the extensive menu will also make a fine meal.
+Most do: Seafood pancakes are crispy and laced with tender squid; gobdol bibimbap achieves a properly crunchy bottom.
 The disorientation that sets in after a few bottles of soju might even steer you away from standard fare and toward a bubbling-hot stew of oxtails floating with purplish chunks of blood.
-Embrace it — it’s fiery and fabulous.Recommended Dishes
+Embrace it — it’s fiery and fabulous.